 This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
+Employee received zero (0) points in this area and contends that her yearly performance evaluations are inconsistent with the statements contained within the CLDF.
 Per Title 5, DCMR §1503.2, this category and Employee's performance "significant relevant contributions, accomplishments, or performance (emphasis added).
-Employee has failed to provide credible evidence that would bolster a score in this area